I Know You Don't Love Me

 "I Know You Don't Love Me" is the third and final single from Tony Yayo's first album, Thoughts of a Predicate Felon.
-The song features G-Unit.
+The song features hip hop group G-Unit; 50 Cent sings the chorus while Tony Yayo and Young Buck and Lloyd Banks rap on their own verses.

-50 Cent sings the chorus while Tony Yayo and Young Buck and Lloyd Banks rap on their own verses.
 The song tells the story of how the rappers are engaging in a relationship with the same woman, though she does not know they know, and how they know she does not love any of them because her obvious flirtatiousness and love for other rappers.
 Several other rappers and performers are mentioned in the song along with examples of what she does that proves she does not truly love any of her men, as evidenced by the chorus: